zah20/pwmgr/README.md

 </br>

 ** New version 3.0 has been released.
 It is no longer compatible with older versions, so please re-import your old database before using.
-Do not forget to read the help text & if you run into any major bugs, feel free to use the stable version (2.6.1) from the download section.
+Do not forget to read the help text & if you run into any major bugs, feel free to download the stable version (2.6.1) from the releases section.
 **